 The Channel Scroll switches let you target other channels to bring them to the ACS (as an alternative to pressing channel Select switches).
 Press "+" to select the next channel.
 Press "-" to select the previous channel.
-Holding down either Channel Scroll switch scrolls continuously until the switch is released.

 Options and Snapshots

 The Options and Snapshots section, directly above the View Mode switches, provides access to the snapshots list.